What type of agitation is provided by the return flow from the pump?

 Prepare for the TruGreen Pesticide Certification Test with our comprehensive quiz.
 Study with multiple choice questions and detailed explanations.
 Ace your certification today!

-Thus, hydraulic agitation effectively describes the process of using the pump's return flow to enhance mixing in the pesticide application system.
+Therefore, hydraulic agitation is the most accurate description of how the return flow from the pump contributes to mixing the pesticide solution effectively.

 Subscribe